 Case Study: Cowcod Conservation Areas

-Cowcod rockfish are found at depths of 70-350 meters, primarily in the Southern California Bight where adult habitat is most common.
+Cowcod rockfish are found at depths of 70-350 meters, typically in the Southern California Bight where adult habitat is most common.
 The CCAs are depth-based closures, aimed to prevent bottom trawling and fishing of Cowcod.
 They span from Pt.
 Conception to the Mexico Border, and have been in place for over 15 years.
-Because they have been in places for so long, they have yielded great success.
+Because they have been in place for so long, they have yielded great success.

 Case Study: Canary Rockfish

 Canary rockfish stocks are the most recently rebuilt.
 Due to overfishing, their stocks were at an all-time low in 2000.
 If the trend would have continued, they might have disappeared from the West Coast altogether.
 To prevent that from happening, a multitude of conservation efforts were established, including area closures, which prohibited the removal of all groundfish within designated boundaries, and careful monitoring of times and seasons fishermen were able to go out and fish.
 Area closures, mainly RCAs, aided in the stock’s recovery by prohibiting the take of all rockfish and reducing fishing pressures.